zgeblbl/zgeblbl/README.md

 ## About Me

-I'm an AI engineering undergrad with a passion for game development.
+I'm an AI engineering undergrad in Hacettepe University with a passion for game development.
 Currently, I'm focused on creating and being a part of game dev projects.

 - 👯 I’m looking to collaborate on game development projects.
 - 📫 How to reach me: ozgebul@gmail.com